- Why Archive?

 For all of your managed accounts and platforms!

-Not only does Blocked Lists let you get a handle on who you’ve blocked and what records are associated with these users, but it also lets you see who everyone else in your organization is blocking, even for accounts you may not normally have access to, so you can ensure your internal policy is followed correctly and even help avoid legal risk.
+Not only does Blocked Lists let you get a handle on who you’ve blocked and the records associated with these users, but it also lets you see who everyone else in your organization is blocking and get live alerts when it happens, even for accounts you may not normally have access to, so you can ensure your internal policy is followed correctly and even help avoid legal risk.
 With Blocked Lists, you can monitor and manage every blocked user and page in one secure place – your archive!
 And with advanced search, you can quickly find and export this data whenever you need it, along with the comments that resulted in the block.

 Blocked Lists helps you:

 Create and maintain a single list of all blocked users and pages, for all of your managed accounts in one secure location, that is updated daily and available to access and export at any time.
 And set-up alerts to get notified immediately when a block occurs.